 The feature sets are all different, so you’re going to have to do some research to find the one that fits your needs.
 However, a trend that follows with all of them is a high headroom amplifier.
-300W minimum RMS with dynamic ratings that easily reach into the 600W range mean that all of these subwoofers can not only be turned way up, but also be incredibly clean at low volumes.
+300W minimum RMS with dynamic ratings that easily reach into the 600W range mean that all models listed here can not only be turned way up, but also be incredibly clean at low volumes.

-Continuing with the trend of more expensive subwoofers, the ones at this price point distance themselves from each other vastly in terms of design.
+Continuing with the trend of more expensive models, the ones at this price point distance themselves from each other vastly in terms of design.
 However, one thing remains; they are all beautiful.

-It’s clear, at this price, that all of these subwoofers have been designed with aesthetics in mind.
-Gorgeous woofers, intuitive design, and clean edges all lead to some really good looking subwoofers.
+It’s clear, at this price, the products have been designed with aesthetics in mind.
+Gorgeous woofers, intuitive design, and clean edges all lead to some really good looking masterpieces.
 There are issues, though.
 With such ventures out of a stock design, these subwoofers won’t integrate with all systems perfectly.
-Still, if you’re dropping $500 on a subwoofer, you’ve probably thought through the look of your whole setup.
+Still, if you’re dropping $500 on such gear, you’ve probably thought through the look of your whole setup.

 For $500, you get incredible performance, rock solid build quality, extensive features, and gorgeous design.
 Each of these options feel premium, not making you feel robbed of your money.
 For enthusiasts that don’t want to go overboard, this is an excellent price point, granting all of the things that are important to those who care about their audio without going too deep into the points of diminishing returns.

 No, the point of diminishing returns are strictly reserved for subwoofers at the $1000 price point.